praveenamukthapuram/Linux/Process_Managment.md

 - Stopped                        -> The process is paused (e.g., by a signal like SIGSTOP or Ctrl+Z).
 It can be resumed later with SIGCONT.
 - Zombie (Terminated)            -> The process has finished execution but still has an entry in the process table because the parent hasn’t called wait() to                                          collect its exit status.

+##28.
+Describe the purpose of the chroot() system call and provide an example.agement.
+-